-A spacious, tastefully decorated retreat, the barn has a delightful bedroom with ensuite bathroom, separate stylish lounge and kitchenette.
+A spacious, tastefully decorated retreat, the barn has a delightful bedroom with spacious ensuite bathroom, separate stylish lounge and kitchenette.

-Enjoy indoor/outdoor living with French doors opening to the secluded courtyard for al fresco dining.
+Enjoy indoor/outdoor living with French doors opening to the secluded, private courtyard for al fresco dining.
 Beautiful views from each room, through the courtyard to our walnut orchard, over hayfields, or the historic homestead's gardens.

 Generous Continental Breakfast provisions are included in the tariff including free range eggs, muesli, fruit, yoghurt, orange juice, local preserves, home baked bread and croissants.

 The quiet, spacious bedroom has a subtle French feel.
-With high vaulted ceilings and original wide floorboards it offers a very comfortable queen size bed, charming chest of drawers providing ample storage, bedside tables, large mirror and two chairs
+With high vaulted ceilings and original wide floorboards it offers a very comfortable queen size bed with top quality linen, charming chest of drawers providing ample storage, bedside tables, large mirror and two chairs